pingcap/docs-cn/op-guide/ansible-deployment.md

     - Create a normal `tidb` user account as the user who runs the service.
 The `tidb` user can sudo to the root user without a password.
 See [How to configure SSH mutual trust and sudo without password](#how-to-configure-ssh-mutual-trust-and-sudo-without-password).

+    > **Note:** When you deploy TiDB using Ansible, use SSD disks for the data directory of TiKV and PD nodes.

 2. A Control Machine with the following requirements:

     - The Control Machine can be one of the managed nodes.
     - It is recommended to install CentOS 7.3 or later version of Linux operating system (Python 2.7 involved by default).
-    - The machine has access to the external network, used to download TiDB and relevant packages.
+    - The Control Machine must have access to the Internet in order to download TiDB and related packages.
     - Configure mutual trust of `ssh authorized_key`.
 In the Control Machine, you can login to the deployment target machine using `tidb` user account without a password.
 See [How to configure SSH mutual trust and sudo without password](#how-to-configure-ssh-mutual-trust-and-sudo-without-password).

 ## Install Ansible and dependencies in the Control Machine

 Use the following method to install Ansible on the Control Machine of CentOS 7 system.
 Installation from the EPEL source includes Ansible dependencies automatically (such as `Jinja2==2.7.2 MarkupSafe==0.11`).
 After installation, you can view the version using `ansible --version`.

 > **Note:** Make sure that the Ansible version is **Ansible 2.4** or later, otherwise a compatibility issue occurs.